Whoaa512/starred/README.md

 - [cierelabs/json-complete](https://github.com/cierelabs/json-complete) - A JSON alternative that retains references, handles circular dependencies, and encodes almost every data type available to standard JavaScript.
 - [CesiumGS/cesium](https://github.com/CesiumGS/cesium) - An open-source JavaScript library for world-class 3D globes and maps :earth_americas:
 - [inspect-js/functions-have-names](https://github.com/inspect-js/functions-have-names) - Does this JS environment support the `name` property on functions?
 - [alexcasalboni/aws-lambda-power-tuning](https://github.com/alexcasalboni/aws-lambda-power-tuning) - AWS Lambda Power Tuning is an open-source tool that can help you visualize and fine-tune the memory/power configuration of Lambda functions.
-It runs in your own AWS account - powered by AWS Step Functions - and it supports three optimization strategies: cost, speed, and balanced.
+It runs in your own AWS account - powered by AWS Step Funct
 - [ryanblock/lambda-shell-commands](https://github.com/ryanblock/lambda-shell-commands) - AWS Lambda shell commands in $PATH available to runtime subprocesses
 - [SteinHQ/JS-Client](https://github.com/SteinHQ/JS-Client) - JavaScript client library to interact with the Stein API
 - [SteinHQ/Stein](https://github.com/SteinHQ/Stein) - Use Google Sheets as your no-setup database